-VII.
-General Guidelines
+VII General Guidelines

-Ensure the o-ring is installed on modules before screwing into the sensor handle or inner stem.
+• Ensure the o-ring is installed on modules before screwing into the sensor handle or inner stem.

 - Due to shipping or storage the internal solution inside the PVC modules may have developed an air pocket near the membrane.
-Gently shaking the sensor down (like the old style mercury thermometer) will place the internal solution next to the membrane. - Presoaking the Calcium sensor in HI 4004-45 solution for at least half-hour before calibration will help to optimize the sensor response. - Do not leave your sensors in standard or samples with ISA for long periods of time.
-Note: The electrode membrane will develop a opaque appearance when it becomes wetted.
-This is normal. - Calibration standards and sample solutions should have the same ionic strength.
+Gently shaking the sensor down (like the old style mercury thermometer) will place the internal solution next to the membrane. - Presoaking the Nitrate sensor in a 10-2 M standard without ISA for at least half-hour before calibration will help to optimize the sensor response. - Do not leave your sensors in standard or samples with ISA or ISISA for long periods of time. - Calibration standards and sample solutions should have the same ionic strength.
 ISA should be added to both samples and standards. - Calibration standards and sample solutions should be at same temperature. - Thermally insulate solution vessel from magnetic stirrer. - Calibration standards and sample solutions should be stirred at the same rate using identical sized TFE coated stir bars. - Rinse electrodes with distilled or deionized water between samples and gently dab dry with lab wipe or other soft disposable absorbent toweling.
 Do not rub the sensing surface. - Check for gas bubbles that may form near sensing surface (due to solution temperature changes).
 Tap off gently. - Avoid large changes in temperature (thermal shock) as it may damage the sensor.

-Additional HI 4104 guidelines
+Additional HI 4113 guidelines

-- Remove the protective plastic wrap that covers the ceramic junction before assembling sensor for the first time. - Add reference HI 7082 fill solution to bottom of fill hole or empty and refill fill solution daily before using. - During measurement always operate electrode with the fill hole open. - During normal use, fill solution will slowly drain out of the tapered cone junction at the lower portion of the electrode.
+- Remove the protective plastic wrap that covers the ceramic junction before assembling sensor for the first time. - Add reference HI 7078 fill solution to bottom of fill hole or empty and refill fill solution daily before using. - During measurement always operate electrode with the fill hole open. - During normal use, fill solution will slowly drain out of the tapered cone junction at the lower portion of the electrode.
 Excessive loss (> 4 cm drop within 24 hours) is not normal.
 If this occurs verify cap is tightened and the interface between the internal cone and outer body is free of debris. - Add filling solution daily to maintain a good head pressure.
-For optimum response, this level should be maintained and not be allowed to drop more than 2-3 cm (1-inch) below fill hole. - Do not use an electrode if crystallized salts are visible inside the electrode.
+For optimum response, this level should be maintained and not be allowed to drop more than 2 -3 cm (1-inch) below fill hole. - Do not use an electrode if crystallized salts are visible inside the electrode.
 Drain electrode, disassemble and rinse internal body with deionized water.
 Reassemble and refill with fresh fill solution. - If an erratic measurement occurs, check to see if foreign matter is seen trapped near the internal cone.
 Drain by depressing the electrode cap then refill with fresh fill solution.